Why I Don’t Recommend Vegetarian Diet for my Clients | Vegan Protein Powder | Plant-Based Diet

 Before you opt into a health claim, do your research, and equally important, listen to your body.

-Why I don't recommend a vegetarian diet for my clients
+3 Reasons I do not recommend a vegetarian diet for my clients

 GUT HEALTH